CourrierGui/pangolin/README.md

 # Pangolin
-Probably one of the worst game engines.
+Small game engine created for fun.

 ## Dependencies
 This project depends on: